rabbitmq/rabbitmq-website/site/consumers.md

 ## <a id="terminology" class="anchor" href="#terminology">Terminology</a>

 The term "consumer" means different things in different contexts.
-In general, in the context of messaging and streaming, a consumer is an application (or application instance) that consumes messages.
+In general, in the context of messaging and streaming, a consumer is an application (or application instance) that consumes and [acknowledges](./confirmations.html) messages.
 The same application can also publish messages and thus be a publisher at the same time.

 Messaging protocols also have the concept of a lasting subscription for message delivery.
 Subscription is one term commonly used to describe such entity.
 Consumer is another.